-Forecasting or demand management as we all know is far from a perfect science, but it is absolute necessary for any businesses.
+Forecasting & demand management as we know is far from the perfect science, but it is absolute necessary for any businesses.
 The business forecast affects all facets of the business from Finance to HR to NPD, but particularly Supply Chain.
 The Supply Chain function within any organisation, however structured will look to process the business FC in a variety of ways to try and ensure you manage supply to satisfy demand.
 Supply Chain teams and analysts will use a variety of supply chain mgt systems & tools to forecast demand, days, weeks and months in advance, usually on co-ordination with a commercial team, through some form of S&OP process.

 Supply Chain Management